lino-framework/book/docs/tutorials/hello/index.rst

 Exercises
 =========

-**When you arrived here, you should probably have a voice session with your mentor** because there is a lot of undocumented things to know here.

 #.
 Log in and play around.
 #.
 Note that this site offers three languages.
 #.
 Note the main welcome screen (dashboard) and the main menu.

 #.
 Create some persons and organizations.
-But don't waste much time
+Don't enter lots of
-    here with entering lots of accurate data because we are going to throw it away soon.
+    accurate data because we are going to throw it away in the next step.

 #.
 In your :file:`settings.py` file, replace
     :mod:`lino_book.projects.min1` by :mod:`lino_book.projects.liina`.
-    Run :command:`python manage.py prep`
+    Run :command:`python manage.py prep` followed by :command:`python
+    manage.py runserver`.
+Log in and play around.

 #.
 Same as previous, but with :mod:`lino_book.projects.chatter`

 #.
+Write three descriptions in LibreOffice `.odt` format, one for
+    each of the applications you just saw: what it can do, what are the features, what functionalities are missing.
+Use screenshots.
+Use a language which can be understood by non-programmers.
+Send these documents to your mentor.

+#.
 Read the documentation about the following Site attributes and
     demonstrate their usage:

     - :attr:`is_demo_site <lino.core.site.Site.is_demo_site>`
     - :attr:`languages <lino.core.site.Site.languages>`

+**When you reached this point, contact your mentor** for a meeting on `Hangouts <https://hangouts.google.com/>`_ because there is a lot of undocumented things to know.

 Visualizing database content from the command-line